 February, 2014.
-Mars is still in front of Virgo, still near the bright star Spica.
-By early February, Mars is rising in the east around 11 p.m. local time (the time on your clock, no matter where you are on the globe).
-By late February, it’s coming up around 10 p.m. local time.
-Mars reaches its highest point for the night about one hour before dawn in early February and about two hours before dawn late in the month.
-Summer solstice in the Mars’ northern hemisphere takes place on February 15.
+In early February, Mars was rising in the east around 11 p.m. local time (the time on your clock, no matter where you are on the globe).
+By late February, it was coming up around 10 p.m. local time.
+Summer solstice in the Mars’ northern hemisphere took place on February 15.

 March, 2014.
-In March, Mars is in Virgo, near Spica.
-Mars will be rising in mid-evening in March, becoming much more conspicuous in our sky.
-It’ll begin retrograde motion on March 1, a sure sign that its opposition is approaching.
+In March, Mars was rising in mid-evening, becoming much more conspicuous in our sky.
+It began retrograde motion on March 1, a sure sign that its opposition was approaching.

-April, 2014.
-At opposition on April 8, 2014, Mars in Virgo, will be opposite the sun in Earth’s sky.
-The sun, Earth and Mars will be located along a line in space, as viewed from above.
-As seen in Earth’s sky, Mars will be rising in the east when the sun is setting in the west.
-It’ll be bright!
-And it’ll be fiery red in color.
-April will be the best month in 2014 to view Mars through a telescope because then Earth and Mars will be closest together, and Mars will appear biggest through the eyepiece of your ‘scope.
-In April 2014, the north pole of Mars will be tilted 22 degrees toward Earth.
-It’ll be summertime in that hemisphere of Mars, and Mars polar cap will be shrinking in size.
+April is the best month in 2014 to view Mars through a telescope because then Earth and Mars will be closest together, and Mars will appear biggest through the eyepiece of your ‘scope.
+In April 2014, the north pole of Mars is tilted 22 degrees toward Earth.
+It’s summertime in that hemisphere of Mars, and Mars polar cap is shrinking in size.

 Why will Mars be brightest and best in April, 2014?
 Mars is at its best about every two Earth years, whenever Earth flies between this planet and the sun.
-That happens next on April 8, 2014 at around 21 UTC (4 p.m.
+That happened last on April 8, 2014 at around 21 UTC (4 p.m.
 CDT).